-Interest expense consists primarily of interest payable on our convertible senior notes and the amortization of debt discounts and issuance cost related to our convertible senior notes.
-See Note 15 to our consolidated financial statements for information regarding interest on our convertible senior notes.
+Interest expense consists primarily of interest payable and the amortization of debt discounts and issuance costs related to our convertible senior notes and term loan.
+See Note 14 to our consolidated financial statements for information regarding interest on our convertible senior notes.